RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ## Managing image sources

-The images for Redis Enterprise Software and its Kubernetes operator are distributed on DockerHub, Red Hat, and other public registries for distribution.
+The images for Redis Enterprise Software and its Kubernetes operator are distributed on DockerHub, Red Hat, and other public registries.
 Your organization may require these images be copied to other registries used by your Kubernetes clusters.